Skip to Main Content

 Using EndNote Click with EndNote Reference Management software

-You can use your EndNote Click locker to export articles into both EndNote Desktop (current version EndNote 20) and EndNote Online.
+You can use your EndNote Click locker to export articles into both EndNote Desktop and EndNote Online.
 This has the advantage of saving not just the reference information, but also the article PDF for that reference, into your EndNote library.

 To do this, start by loading up the article you wish to export into EndNote within your EndNote Click locker.
 The menu that appears on the left-hand side of the page includes options to both 'Export to EndNote Desktop' and 'Push to EndNote Web'.
 Selecting 'Export to EndNote Desktop' will download the reference and PDF as a .RIS file.
 If you have EndNote Desktop installed, opening the .RIS file will automatically open EndNote Desktop and import the reference and PDF into your library.
 (Note that the screenshot below exemplifies downloading and opening the reference when working with Google Chrome).